 No, peer support is not therapy.
-It’s a powerful way to connect with people who really understand what you’re going through—because they’ve been there too.
+It’s a powerful way to connect with people who really understand what you’re going through — because they’ve been there too.

-In a peer support session, you’ll hear from others with similar life experiences, share your own story if you’d like, and offer encouragement along the way.
+In a peer support group, you’ll hear from others with similar life experiences, share your own story if you’d like, and offer encouragement along the way.
 It’s a space to be real, not clinical.

 See our full list of support sessions here.